 All right, folks, now it's your turn to help out a fellow SE'er.
 How do you handle eggplant overload?
 What are your favorite ways to cook eggplant?
 Leave us your thoughts in the comments.

-The Crisper Whisperer: How to Handle Eggplant Overload
+Read more: The Crisper Whisperer: How Not to Cook

 - 1 medium eggplant